 A deep dive into understanding the world of neurodiversity and what it looks like from childhood through adulthood

-Make accommodations for campers with invisible disabilities
+Make accommodations for students with invisible disabilities at the schools where we provide consultation services

 Skills Needed to be Successful: